GRAPHIC: Mannequin in police uniform found hanging from Fla. overpass

 “It was just totally unacceptable.
 We had to turn around.
 We was coming to assist, you know what I’m saying?
 We was fixing to take it down,” Lamont Ross said.

-Sheriff Mike Williams called the incident “extremely disturbing” in a statement and said it’s important not to let such an incident divide the community.
+Sheriff Mike Williams called the incident “extremely disturbing” in a statement and said it’s important not to let such a thing divide the community.

 “Both the tactics and prompts used were a deliberate attempt to exasperate an anti-police sentiment and drive a divide in our community,” read the statement in part.
 “This type of act will not be tolerated by our agency or our community, and we will work together to hold those responsible accountable.”